 Helping Your Child Grow

-exercise — is one of the best overall indicators of a child's good health.
-But
+is one of the best overall indicators of a child's good health.
+But your child's growth

-nutrients will not make them taller.
-And eating too much may lead to excessive weight
+make them taller.
+And eating too much may lead to excessive weight gain.

 At the Doctor's Office